-If Effective in 2004, if a school meets the criteria set forth in this Policy for two consecutive years, the district will be notified of their pattern of offenses on or before August 15 of each year.
-If notified, the district will develop and submit to the NJDOE for approval a school safety a corrective action plan to the NJDOE on or before September 30 of the same year, which will apply to the respective school year.
-The school safety corrective action plan, which must be completed in the format provided by the NJDOE, will describe how the school will reduce the number of incidents of violence as determined by the EVVRS.
-The NJDOE will provide an early warning the school with guidance for its their corrective action school safety plan, as well as monitor the school's timely completion of the approved plan.
-This school shall become a top priority for intensified district support for research-based programs and technical assistance.
-A school receiving an "early warning" notice is not required to provide the transfer option to pupilstudents.
+If a school meets the criteria set forth in this Policy for two consecutive years, the district will be notified of their pattern of offenses on or before August 15 of each year.
+If notified, the district will develop and submit for approval a school safety plan to the NJDOE on or before September 30 of the same year, which will apply to the respective school year.
+The school safety plan, which must be completed in the format provided by the NJDOE, will describe how the school will reduce the number of incidents of violence as determined by the EVVRS.
+The NJDOE will provide an early warning school with guidance for its school safety plan, as well as monitor the school's timely completion of the approved plan.
+A school receiving an "early warning" notice is not required to provide the transfer option to students.